-Rapid transformation of individual, governmental, business and economic sectors is possible, as we've seen already with the development of wind and solar energy and adoption of electric vehicles.
-The transformations often follow the precedents set by City and other local governments and agencies.
+Rapid transformation of individual, governmental, business and economic sectors is possible, as we've seen with wind, solar, and electric vehicles.
+The transformations often follow the precedents set by cities and other local governments and agencies.
 Therefore, the actions we take now matter and are in fact central to reversing climate change.